Mariel-Siravegna/msiravegna/content/authors/admin/_index.md

   url: ""

 # Short bio (displayed in user profile at end of posts)
-bio: I am a Ph.D. candidate at the Georgetown University.
+bio: Ph.D. in Economics at the Georgetown University.

 interests:
 - Labor Economics